syncdoth/syncdoth.github.io/_posts/2022-06-21-math_democracy.md

 ### 1. Equal Vote

 In the most pure form of democracy, everyone should get an equal vote, and the direction should be just the sum of all opinions.
-Let $$P \sub \R^n$$ be a set of people in a society, and let $$v_i \in P$$ be an opinion vector, which represents person $$i$$’s opinion on what the humanity should do, or progress toward, to reach utopia.
+Let $$P \subset \R^n$$ be a set of people in a society, and let $$v_i \in P$$ be an opinion vector, which represents person $$i$$’s opinion on what the humanity should do, or progress toward, to reach utopia.
 Then, $$d$$ should simply be:

 $$
 d = \sum v_i